pyhys/minimalmodbus/docs/develop.rst

 Travis CI
 ------------------------------------------------------------------------------
-Each commit to Github is tested on the Travis CI server.
+Each commit to GitHub is tested on the Travis CI server.
-Log in to https://travis-ci.org/ using your Github account.
+Log in to https://travis-ci.org/ using your GitHub account.

 The settings are done in the :file:`.travis.yml` file.
 Note that Travis CI does not use tox.

+Enable the webhook from GitHub to Travis CI.

 Codecov.io
 ------------------------------------------------------------------------------
 Log in to https://codecov.io/ using your Github account.

+Enable the webhook from GitHub to Codecov.io.

 Notes on distribution